hack2skill/icc-eliminator-submission/Team_Wasuli/README.md

 # Directory Info Team_Wasuli

-This dircetory contains all the required files needed for the submission, You can check any code bases for your reference.
+This directory contains all the required files needed for the submission, You can check any code bases for your reference.

-## Subdircetory details:
+## Subdirectory details:

 ### nftTicketing_Contract

-nftTicketing_Contract dircetory contains the Solidity codes for our smart contract that helps the transfer of money from one wallet to another.
+nftTicketing_Contract directory contains the Solidity codes for our smart contract that helps the transfer of money from one wallet to another.

 ### NFTTicketingUI